Humanizer for German: Why AI Text Detection Is Language-Specific

 1. Language & Tone (12 patterns, mostly HIGH)

-Symbolic overload, promotional language, editorial comments, mechanical conjunctions, section summaries, participle-I constructions, vague authorities, forced conclusions, negative parallelisms, tricolon overuse, false extensions, misplaced "Fazit" sections.
+Symbolic overload, promotional language, editorial comments, mechanical conjunctions, section summaries, participle-I constructions, vague authorities, forced conclusions, negative parallelisms (now including clipped negation fragments like "kein Raten.", "keine Kompromisse."), tricolon overuse, false extensions, misplaced "Fazit" sections.

 2. Style (4 patterns, MEDIUM/LOW)